-After hundreds of miles of traveling the West Coast, we capped off our exciting summer by fulfilling a long-standing desire to attend Burning Man!
+After hundreds of miles of traveling the West Coast, we capped off our summer by attending Burning Man!

+It’s hard to capture its essence in words.
 Burning man is an annual gathering that takes place in a remote corner of the NW Nevada desert at a place called Black Rock City.
 The “city” is a temporary metropolis that is created entirely by participants of the event and completely disappears after the festival ends.
 There are a number of distinct principles that serve as guidance for participants.
 Some things that make this event stand out are it’s commitment to non-consumerism and the requirement that each participant practice “radical self reliance”.
-It’s also an amazing playground filled with creative art, costumes, structures, music, workshops, and things to interest people of just about any persuasion, age, or background.
-In short – its fantastic!
+It’s also an amazing place filled with creative art, costumes, structures, music, workshops, and things to interest people of just about any persuasion, age, or background.

-As part of the whole self-reliance thing, we had to show up completely prepared to survive 10 days off-grid in one of the harshest camping environments we’ve yet to experience.
-Fortunately, we’ve passed a good deal of time boondocking in our bus, so we weren’t the least-prepared first-time Burners.
+As part of the whole self-reliance thing, we had to show up completely prepared to survive 10 days off-grid in uniquely harsh desert camping environment.
+Having a good deal of time boondocking under our belts, we weren’t the least-prepared first-time Burners.
 Still though, there’s a lot we could’ve done better.
-The good news is that we toughed it out and came away with plenty of notes on how to make our camp better next time.
+The good news is that we toughed it out and came away with plenty of notes on how to make a better camp next time.

 Post Burning Man